 In 2005, four minke whales were reported entangled in fishing gear in Newfoundland and Labrador.
 Two (entangled in salmon net and mackerel trap gear) were released alive and two (involved with whelk pot and toad crab pot fisheries) were dead (Ledwell and Huntington 2006).
-A total of 26 minkes have been reported entangled in fishing gear in Newfoundland for 2000 to 2006 (W. Ledwell, pers. comm.)
+Four minke whales were reported entangled in 2007 in Newfoundlandland and Labrador.
+All were released alive (Ledwell and Huntington 2007).

 Table 2.
-Summary of the incidental mortality of minke whales (Balaenoptera acutorostrata) by commercial fishery including the years sampled (Years), the number of vessels active within the fishery (Vessels), the type of data used (Data Type), the annual observer coverage (Observer Coverage), the mortalities recorded by on-board observers (Observed Mortality), the estimated annual mortality (Estimated Mortality), the estimated CV of the annual mortality (Estimated CVs) and the mean annual mortality (CV in parentheses).
+Summary of the incidental mortality of minke whales (Balaenoptera acutorostrata) by commercial fishery including the years sampled (Years), the number of vessels active within the fishery (Vessels), the type of data used (Data Type), the annual observer coverage (Observer Coverage), the mortalities recorded by onboard observers (Observed Mortality), the estimated annual mortality (Estimated Mortality), the estimated CV of the annual mortality (Estimated CVs) and the mean annual mortality (CV in parentheses).

-Fishery Years Vessels Data Type ^a Observer Coverage ^b Observed Mortality Estimated Mortality Estimated CVs Mean Annual Mortality Northeast Bottom Trawl 01-05 unk Obs.
-Data .01, .01, .03, .04, .05 0, 0, 0, 1, 0 unk ^c unk ^c unk ^c Total unk ^c a) Observer data (Obs.
-Data), used to measure bycatch rates, are collected within the Northeast Fisheries Science Center (NEFSC) Fisheries Observer Program. b) Observer coverage for trawl fishery is measured in trips.
+e + of the dimedia mortality (25th lates are mean dimedia mortality (e + in parentaleses).
+Fishery Years Vessels Data Type ^a Observer Coverage b Observed Mortality Estimated Mortality Estimated CVs Mean Annual Mortality Northeast Bottom Trawl 03-07 unk Obs.
+Data .03, .04, .05, .06, 0, 1, 0, 0, 0 1° unk ^c 0.2° Total 0.2°

-c) Analysis of bycatch mortality attributed to the Northeast bottom trawl fishery has not been generated..
+- a) Observer data (Obs.
+Data), used to measure bycatch rates, are collected within the Northeast Fisheries Science Center (NEFSC) Fisheries Observer Program. - b) Observer coverage for trawl fishery is measured in trips. - c) Analysis of bycatch mortality attributed to the Northeast bottom trawl fishery has not been generated, due to the small number of observed takes, so the single mortality reported by the fisheries observer program is counted as 1.

 Table 3.
 From strandings and entanglement data, summary of confirmed incidental mortalities and serious injuries of minke whales (Balaenoptera acutorostrata) by commercial fishery: includes years sampled (Years), number of vessels active within the fishery (Vessels), type of data used (Data Type), mortalities and serious injuries assigned to this fishery (Assigned Mortality), and mean annual mortality and serious injuries.
-See Table 4 for details.
+See Table 5 for details.
 (NA=Not Available)

-Fishery Years Vessels Data Type ^a Assigned Mortality Mean Annual Mortality Northeast/Mid-Atlantic Lobster Trap/Pot 01-05 1997=6880 2000=7539 licenses Entanglement & Strandings 0, 1, 0, 0, 0 0.2 Unknown Fisheries 01-05 NA Entanglement & Strandings 2, 1, 5, 2, 0 2.0 TOTAL 2.2 (unk) a.
+Fishery Years Vessels Data Type ^a Assigned Mortality Mean Annual Mortality Unknown Fisheries 03-07 NA Entanglement & Strandings 5, 2, 0, 0, 2 1.8 TOTAL 1.8 (CV=unk)

+a.
 Data from records in the entanglement and strandings data base maintained by the New England Aquarium and the Northeast Regional Office/NMFS (Entanglement and Strandings).

 Table 4.
-Summary of minke whales (Balaenoptera acutorostrata) released alive, by commercial fishery, years sampled (Years), ratio of observed mortalities recorded by on-board observers to the estimated mortality (Ratio), the number of observed animals released alive and injured (Injured), and the number of observed animals released alive and uninjured).
+Summary of minke whales (Balaenoptera acutorostrata) released alive, by commercial fishery, years sampled (Years), ratio of observed mortalities recorded by on-board observers to the estimated mortality (Ratio), the number of observed animals released alive and injured (Injured), and the number of observed animals released alive and uninjured (Uninjured).
 (NA = Not Available)